goinstant/node-goinstant-auth/README.md

 # Usage

 Construct a signer with your goinstant application key.
 The application key should be in base64url or base64 string format.
+To get your key, go to [your goinstant dashboard](https://goinstant.com/dashboard) and click on your App.

 :warning: **Remember, the Secret Key needs to be treated like a password!**
 Never share it with your users!